conbench/datalogistik/README.rst

 ``PARTITION_MAX_ROWS``
     Partition the dataset using this value as the maximum number of rows per partition.
     Default 0, which means no partitioning.

+``bypass-cache``
+    Do not store any copies of the dataset in the cache

+``clean``
+    Perform a clean-up of the cache, checking whether all of the subdirectories are part of a dataset that contains a valid metadata file.
+    Otherwise, they will be removed.
+    This option is helpful after manually removing directories from the cache.

+``prune-entry``
+    Remove a given subdirectory from the cache.
+The user can specify a certain particular dataset (e.g. ``tpc-h/1/parquet/0``), or a directory higher in the hierarchy (e.g. ``tpc-h/100``)

 Installing using ``pipx`` (recommended)
 ---------------------------------------